What is an imperforate

 An imperforate anus is a birth defect that happens while your baby is still growing in the womb.
 This defect means that your baby has an improperly developed anus, and therefore can’t pass stool normally from their rectum out of their body.

-Imperforate anus is a birth defect that happens while your baby is still growing.
-This defect means that your baby has an improperly developed anus.
-According to the Cincinnati Children’s Hospital, about 1 out of every 5,000 babies has an imperforate anus.
+According to the Cincinnati Children’s Hospital, about 1 out of every 5,000 babies has an imperforate anus or other malformation of the anus or rectum.
 It occurs more often in boys than girls.
-The rectum, bladder, and vagina of a female baby with an imperforate anus typically share one large opening.
+The rectum, bladder, and vagina of a female baby with an imperforate anus sometimes share one large opening.
 This opening is called a cloaca.

-The condition develops in utero during the fifth to seventh weeks of pregnancy.
+The condition develops in the womb during the fifth to seventh weeks of pregnancy.
 The cause is unknown.
-Many times, babies with this condition also have other defects of the rectum.
+Many times babies with this condition also have other defects of the rectum.

 Doctors usually can diagnose this condition shortly after birth.
 This is a very serious condition that requires immediate treatment.
 Most babies will need surgery to repair the defect.
 The outlook following surgery is very positive.

 The signs of imperforate anus are usually obvious soon after birth.
 They include:

 - no anal opening